el-varquez/po-ocr-service/README.md

 - MySQL Server 8
 - Tesseract OCR installed locally

-Default Tesseract path used by the worker:
+Default Tesseract path used by the extraction worker (hosted in the API):

 ```text
 C:\Program Files\Tesseract-OCR\tesseract.exe